PetarZecevic/eloquent-javascript/chapter_2/README.txt

 	and functions related to browser.
 	+ Type names start with big letters.
 	+ Number function returns NaN if argument was not number.
+	+ Variables declared in for loop, live outside the for loop.